ckoval7/df-aggregator/README.md

 # DF Aggregator

 ## Recent Changes:
+- LOB Length is now determined by the distance to the furthest intersection from the receiver.
+- Fixed bug where map lags behind the receiver.
 - Changed the way ellipse and clustering parameters are handled.
 This allows for multi-user map interaction.
 - For previous changes see the [Change Log](CHANGELOG.md).